King Kong (2005 film): Filming

-Principal photography started on September 6, 2004, at Camperdown Studios in Miramar, New Zealand.
+Principal photography started on 6 September 2004, at Camperdown Studios in Miramar, New Zealand.
 Camperdown housed the native village and the Great Wall, while the streets of New York City were constructed on its backlot and at Gracefield in Lower Hutt, New Zealand.
 The majority of the SS Venture scenes were shot aboard a full-scale deck constructed in the parking lot at Camperdown Studio and then were backed with a green screen, with the ocean digitally added in post.
 Scenes set in the Broadway theater from which King Kong makes his escape were filmed in Wellington's Opera House and at the Auckland Civic Theatre.
 Filming also took place at Stone Street Studios, where a new sound stage was constructed to accommodate one of the sets.
 Over the course of filming the budget went from $175 million to $207 million over additional visual effects work needed, and Jackson extending the film's running time by thirty minutes.
-Jackson covered the $32 million surplus himself and finished filming in March 2005.
+Jackson covered most of the $32 million surplus himself and finished filming in March 2005.

 The film's budget climbed from an initial US$150 million to a then-record-breaking $207 million and received a subsidy of $34 million from New Zealand, making it at one point the most expensive film yet made.
 Universal only agreed to such an outlay after seeing a screening of the unfinished film, to which executives responded enthusiastically.
 Marketing and promotion costs were an estimated $60 million.
-The film's length also grew; originally set to be 135 minutes, it soon grew to 200, prompting Universal executives to fly to New Zealand to view a rough cut, but they liked it so their concerns were addressed.
+The runtime was originally set to be 135 minutes but soon grew to 200.
+The additional length was approved after Universal executives flew to New Zealand to view a rough cut.

 Other difficulties included Peter Jackson's decision to change composers from Howard Shore to James Newton Howard seven weeks before the film opened.